Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README.md

 ## About this sample

-Contrary to the previous chapter, this one shows how to let personal Microsoft account sign-in.
+Contrary to the previous chapter, this one shows how to enable users to sign in with a Microsoft personal account

 ### Table of content